Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Preliminaries and Main Theorems.

-\begin{Def} Let $m \geq 3$ be an integer.
-A {\it normal} simple polyhedron is a simple polyhedron where the bundles over ${\sqcup}_j C_{i_j}$ whose fibers are PL homeomorphic to $K$ in Definition \ref{def:3} are always trivial.
-An {\it SSN} fold map is a standard-spherical fold map on an $m$-dimensional closed manifold into a surface with no boundary such that the Reeb space is normal.
-A map {\it born from an SSN fold map} $c:P \rightarrow N_c$ is a continuous {\rm (}PL{\rm )} map such that there exists a SSN fold map $f:M \rightarrow N$ and a pair $(\Phi,\phi)$ of PL homeomorphisms satisfying $\bar{f} \circ \Phi=\phi \circ c$ where surfaces $N$ and $N_c$ are seen as polyhedra. \end{Def}
+\begin{Def} Let $m \geq 3$ be an integer. \begin{enumerate} \item A {\it normal} simple polyhedron is a simple polyhedron where the bundles over ${\sqcup}_j C_{i_j}$ whose fibers are PL homeomorphic to $K$ in Definition \ref{def:3} are always trivial.
+An {\it SSN} fold map is a standard-spherical fold map on an $m$-dimensional closed manifold into a surface with no boundary such that the Reeb space is normal. \item A map {\it born from an SSN fold map} $c:P \rightarrow N_c$ is a continuous {\rm (}piesewise smooth{\rm )} map such that there exist an SSN fold map $f:M \rightarrow N$ and a pair $(\Phi,\phi)$ of piesewise smooth homeomorphisms satisfying $\bar{f} \circ \Phi=\phi \circ c$. \end{enumerate} \end{Def}

-The following proposition is a kind of fundamental principles, we can know from referred articles on fold maps.
+The following proposition is a kind of fundamental principles, we can also know from referred articles on fold maps.

 \begin{Prop} Let $m \geq 3$ be an integer.
-If a continuous {\rm (}PL{\rm )} map $c:P \rightarrow N$ is locally born from an SSN fold map and the composition of a premap for the branch ${\sqcup}_i C_i$ with the restriction of the map to the branch is a smooth immersion having normal crossings only as crossings, then there exist an $m$-dimensional closed manifold $M$, an SSN fold map $f:M \rightarrow N$ and a PL homeomorphism $\Phi:P \rightarrow W_f$ satisfying $\bar{f} \circ \Phi=c$ and $S(f)={\sqcup}_j C_j$.
-Furthermore, $c$ is born from an SSN fold map. \end{Prop} \begin{proof} We present a proof of this for the case where $P$ is a branched surface.
-Most important ingredient is a construction around a vertex.
+Suppose that a continuous {\rm (}piesewise{\rm )} map $c:P \rightarrow N$ is locally born from an SSN fold map.
+Suppose also that the composition of the restriction of some premap for the branch ${\sqcup}_{i \in I} C_i$ with the restriction of the map $c_0$ to the branch is a smooth immersion having normal crossings only as crossings.
+Then there exist an $m$-dimensional closed manifold $M$, an SSN fold map $f:M \rightarrow N$ and a PL homeomorphism $\Phi:P \rightarrow W_f$ satisfying $\bar{f} \circ \Phi=c$ and $S(f)={\sqcup}_{i \in I} C_i$.
+Furthermore, $c$ is born from an SSN fold map. \end{Prop} \begin{proof} We have presented a proof of this for the case where $P$ is a branched surface in \cite{kitazawa5} for example.
+Construction around a vertex is a most important ingredient in our proof.

-Note that \cite{kitazawa2}, \cite{kitazawa3} and \cite{kitazawa4} also present explicit construction of local smooth maps for example around a vertex.
+Note that \cite{kitazawa2, kitazawa3, kitazawa4} also present explicit construction of local smooth maps around a vertex for example.
 However, we present a proof in a different form where the main ingredient is essentially same.
-We abuse notation in Definition \ref{def:3}.
+We abuse the notation in Definition \ref{def:3}.